Poimen/stencil-tailwind-plugin/README.md

 ### HMR considerations

-Stencil's compiler does support HMR, however, for inline styles produced by tailwind, another plugin is required in order for teh correct dependencies to be mapped to teh file watcher.
+Stencil's compiler does support HMR, however, for inline styles produced by tailwind, another plugin is required in order for the correct dependencies to be mapped to the file watcher.
 The HMR plugin can be included by:
 ```ts
 // stencil.config.ts
 import { Config } from '@stencil/core';